 Generally, when we add or delete rows or columns in Excel, the cell references change automatically.
 If you wish to prevent this from happening, the INDIRECT function is quite useful.

-In the screenshot below, I used the INDIRECT function for A2 and gave a plain reference for A3.
+In the screenshot below, we used the INDIRECT function for A2 and gave a plain reference for A3.

-When I insert a new column, what will happen?
+What will happen when we insert a new column?
 The cell equal to the logical operator still returns 20, as its formula was automatically changed to =B3.

-However, the cell with the INDIRECT formula now returns 0, because the formula was not changed when a new row was inserted and it still refers to cell A1, which is currently empty:
+However, the cell with the INDIRECT formula now returns 0, because the formula was not changed when a new row was inserted and it still refers to cell A2, which is currently empty:

 So the Excel INDIRECT function would be useful in a scenario when we don’t want the formula to get changed automatically.